dibsonthis/sprig/README.md

 ## Async

 Since Sprig is built on top of NodeJS, async is automatically supported.
-However, async/await syntax is not yet supported, however asynchronous programming is available via the old school callback approach via `->then` and `->catch`.
+For the time being, async/await syntax is not yet supported, however asynchronous programming is available via the old school callback approach via `->then` and `->catch`.

 ```python
     fetch("https://jsonplaceholder.typicode.com/todos/1")->then((data) => {